wpwoodjr/Stereo-Image-Combiner/README.md

    - Press `a` to toggle between align mode and side-by-side mode
    - Check `Synchronized Movement` to always move both images together in side-by-side mode
    - Press `h` to toggle horizontal-only movement
-   - Use arrow keys for 1-pixel precision movements (hold `Shift` for 5-pixel movements)
+   - Use arrow keys for precision movements (hold `Shift` for faster movements)
    - Use `Tab` to cycle between selecting the left image, right image, or both
    - Click "Apply Crop" to confirm or "Cancel" to exit crop mode
    - After applying, you may enter crop mode again to continue where you left off